 Cultural probes capture the subjective experiences of users.
 You send a pack of tools to users.
 It may include items like a disposable camera, a diary and other interactive objects.
 Users use these tools to document their daily lives, feelings and surroundings.

 For example, users might describe the sounds they hear at home or capture moments that move them throughout the day.
-This method allows users to express what is meaningful to them in their natural settings.
-It provides you with rich data that goes beyond simple questionnaire responses.
+This method lets them express what’s meaningful to them in their natural settings.
+And it provides you with rich data that goes beyond simple questionnaire responses.

 Technology probes explore how users interact with new technologies.
-They are not complete products but simplified versions that test specific aspects of a concept.
-You can use them to understand how users might use a new technology or feature.
+They’re not complete products but simplified versions that test specific aspects of a concept—and you can use them to understand how users might use a new technology or feature.

 5. Help Users with Navigation Design

 Navigation design is like making a map for your website or app.
-It helps people find their way around easily to do what they need to do.
+It helps people find their way around easily to do what they’ve got to do.
 Good navigation design includes elements like:

 Consider an e-commerce website.
 A well-designed navigation system will help customers in the following manner: